Excluding Kuratowski graphs and their duals from binary matroids: Critical exponents

-Finally we suppose that $M$ is isomorphic to one of the matroids listed in Section~\ref{appendix}.
-It known that every proper minor of \pg{3,\, 2} has critical exponent at most three over \gf{2}~\cite[Section~8.1]{kung3}.
-Thus we will suppose that $r(M) \geq 5$.
-We start by noting that no point of $T_{12}$ is contained in the hyperplane defined by $x_{1} + \cdots + x_{6} = 0$.
-Thus $c(T_{12};\, 2) \leq 1$.
-Suppose that $M_{5,12}^{a}$ is represented by $[I_{5}|A]$, where $A$ is the matrix in Figure~\ref{figVIII}.
+Now we can assume that $M$ is neither cographic nor a \mob\ matroid, so $M$ is isomorphic to one of the sporadic matroids in \Cref{thm1}.
+The largest such matroid with rank~$4$ is \pg{3,2}, and it known that every proper minor of this matroid has critical exponent at most three over \gf{2}~\cite[Section~8.1]{Kun96}.
+Thus we will assume that $r(M) \geq 5$.
+The sporadic matroid $T_{12}$ has rank~$6$.
+By examining the matrix representation of $T_{12}$ in~\cite[Appendix~B]{MRW10}, we see that no point of $T_{12}$ is contained in the hyperplane defined by $x_{1} + \cdots + x_{6} = 0$.
+Thus $c(T_{12}; 2) \leq 1$.
+Let $A$ be the matrix in~\cite[Appendix~B]{MRW10} such that $[I_{5}|A]$ represents the rank\dash $5$ sporadic matroid $M_{5,12}^{a}$.
 If